Skip to main content

 SecNumCloud Qualification

-The LLMaaS service is hosted on a technical infrastructure that holds the SecNumCloud 3.2 qualification from ANSSI, ensuring:
+The LLMaaS service runs on a technical infrastructure that holds the ANSSI SecNumCloud 3.2 qualification, ensuring:

 Data Protection